Importance of Product Taxonomy & How To Develop One

 4. Cross-selling and upselling opportunities

 Product taxonomy makes it easy for businesses to recommend products.
 These could be complementary products from two different subcategories that would go well together, like recommending a product from the socks subcategory to someone who bought a product from the shoes category.
-Businesses can also take advantage of upselling opportunities by suggesting products from the same category that have a higher selling price and profit margin or are from a more premium brand.
+Businesses can also take advantage of cross-selling and upselling opportunities by suggesting products from the same category that have a higher selling price and profit margin or are from a more premium brand.
 This enhances the product discovery process and increases sales and customer satisfaction.

 5. Better SEO